ckagiri/ligitabl/README.md

 ### Fluent method chains

-Team-friendly defaults enforced by the formatter:
+Palantir favors a consistent, readable break strategy:

-- One call per line when wrapped
+- One call per line when wrapping is required
-- Dot at the start of the wrapped line
-- 100-column width; short chains may stay on one line
+- 100-column width; short chains may remain on one line
-- 4-space continuation indent for wrapped lines
-- Deterministic reflow; avoid hand-alignment
+- Deterministic reflow; avoid hand-alignment (let the formatter decide)

 Tips: